 Chapter 10 - Subset choice

-We pick up the conversation between Verbal and Formal from Chapter 4 - Subset Choice.
-Formal is very excited to share the computer simulations they implemented of the theoretical models Formal and Verbal created.
+We pick up the conversation between Verbal and Formal from Chapter 5 - Subset Choice.
+Formal is very excited to share the computer simulations they implemented of the theoretical models Formal and Verbal created (this illustration is inspired by van Rooij and Blokpoel, 2020).
 Formal has some suggestions on how to use the simulations, which they explain to Verbal.

 Formal: Welcome dr. Verbal!
 As promised, I have implemented computer simulations for three of our computational-level models.